 I saw new signs and maps here and there.
 These need to be laid out better and are doubled up with the existing winter ski signs, adding to the possible confusion.

 At one intersection with 5 forks, I stood at the map board, looked around but saw no trail signs for reference.
 Some paths had signs further down, but not from that perspective.
 Hopefully this will be fixed soon.

 Will you get lost?
 Not likely, but you may ride the wrong way or too far.

 Only open for a few years, a welcome MTB destination for rock hounds.
-With Porcupine Ridge still closed, it’s a good thing too.
+Try Porcupine Ridge too, now reopen.